- A primary reason for hiring the major SAP consulting firms is for political insurance.

 The Problem With Not Incorporating Implementation Issues into the Sales Process

 However, what if the application is not ready to be implemented?
 What if resources cannot be found to perform the implementation?
 These are all things to worry about (a process called “planning,” not after you have sold the project.
 These considerations should influence what works and what projects are sold.
 One does not sell a defective or incomplete building design without any idea of where the labor will come from and then worry about them after the project is sold.
 The project is being sold on the basis that these items have been worked out.
 These conversations sometimes end with a warning that goes something like this.

 “It is important that we don’t do or say anything that makes the prospect uncomfortable with the proposal we have put forward.”

 Pushing Companies into Wasteful Expenditures

-Therefore the waste is worse than just their billing rate, they push companies to implement the worst systems (the most immature, worst fit for the requirements — the ones that the consulting firm specializes in billing for) and often in the worst way for their clients.
+Therefore the waste is worse than just their billing rate.
+They urge companies to implement the worst systems (the most immature, worst fit for the requirements — the ones that the consulting firm specializes in billing for) and often in the worst way for their clients.

 It is similar to paying robbers to come into your house to rob you.

 Typically you can just get robbed for free.
-If made aware of this burglars all around the world would be quite jealous of the SAP consulting companies.
+If made aware of these burglars worldwide, the world would be quite jealous of the SAP consulting companies.
 They have to break into houses and banks and steal things — but they don’t get paid to do it.
-SAP consulting companies actually flip the scenario around, so they are paid to screw over their clients and give them highly destructive advice.
+SAP consulting companies flip the scenario around, so they are paid to screw over their clients and give them highly destructive advice.

 Given Their Track Record, Why Do the Major SAP Consulting Firms Continue to Sell Work?